Dec 18, 2024 • 7 min read

 Rent a car for local sightseeing

-Rent a moped for easy island exploring
+Hop on a moped for easy island exploring

 Mopeds and small motorcycles can be hired inexpensively in popular hangouts such as the Cameron Highlands, Penang and Pulau Langkawi, and are great for local exploring.
 Bigger bikes can be hired in Kota Kinabalu, Kuching and Miri for tackling the tougher roads on Borneo.

-Local transport is convenient and inexpensive
+Local transport is a convenient and inexpensive option in towns and cities

-Most big cities have cheap local bus services, and Kuala Lumpur has an extensive (though poorly integrated) system of overland trains, elevated trains, and a monorail.
+Most big cities have cheap local bus services, and Kuala Lumpur has an extensive (though poorly integrated) system of overland trains, elevated trains and a monorail.
 Out on the islands, it’s usually a choice between a taxi or a rented moped.
-On Borneo, Kuching, Kota Kinabalu other large towns have local buses and taxis.
+On Borneo, Kuching, Kota Kinabalu and other large towns have local buses and taxis.

 Accessible transportation in Malaysia

 KL is perhaps easier than other cities, with wheelchair-accessible trains and stations, including the KLIA Ekspres train to the airport.
-Some buses are also wheelchair friendly, or you can use the door-to-door Rapid Mobiliti minivan service.
+Some buses are also wheelchair-friendly; the door-to-door Rapid Mobiliti minivan service is another option.
+Elsewhere, use trains and planes for longer hops and taxis for local trips, or contact specialist tour operator Ace Altair Travels.

 Explore related stories